WideWheel is the most comfortable electric scooter you’ll ever ride

 - Electric scooters are starting to become really popular around the world.
 In India, one company is investing $38 million in the technology.

-- Meanwhile, commuters in Singapore are scooter-sharing to spread the cost of these magnificent machines.
+- Meanwhile, commuters in Singapore are scooter-sharing to spread the cost of these magnificent machines, making them more popular with adults than ever.

 A smoother electric scooter